jdalmeria-tech/jdalmeria-tech/README.md

 # 👋 Hello, I'm Joseph!

 ## 🚀 About Me
-Learning is an eternal journey, and I'm always excited to explore new technologies.
+Learning is a lifelong journey, and I'm always excited to explore new technologies.
 I'm pursuing **Software Development at BYU-Idaho (Online)** and honing my web development and problem-solving skills.

 ## 🛠 Tech Stack